-Nora Atkinson is the Fleur and Charles Bresler Curator-in-Charge for the Smithsonian American Art Museum’s Renwick Gallery.
+Nora Atkinson is the Fleur and Charles Bresler Curator-in-Charge for the Renwick Gallery of the Smithsonian American Art Museum.
 She oversees acquisitions, exhibitions, research, publications, patron relations and staff at the gallery.
+In 2018, she was named Washingtonian’s “Best Boundary-Pushing Curator” for her work on the critically-acclaimed exhibitions, No Spectators: The Art of Burning Man (2018) and Murder Is Her Hobby: Frances Glessner Lee and the Nutshell Studies of Unexplained Death (2017).

-Atkinson presented a TED talk, “Why art thrives at Burning Man,” in Vancouver in 2018, and has given many talks and presentations across the country.
+Atkinson has written and spoken extensively about her work.
+She presented a TED talk, “Why art thrives at Burning Man,” in Vancouver in 2018.

 About the Smithsonian American Art Museum’s Renwick Gallery